-She covered national security for CBS News in Washington from 2007 to 2010.
-In a fourteen-year-career overseas, she covered the Middle East and Europe as a CBS News TV correspondent, covering conflict zones including Iraq, Israel and the Palestinian territories, Kosovo and Northern Ireland.
-Earlier, she worked for The Washington Post, The San Francisco Chronicle and the BBC World Service.
+She covered national security for the CBS Evening News in Washington from 2007 to 2010, and spent the decade or so before that covering conflict zones for CBS including Iraq, Afghanistan, Israel and the Palestinian territories, Kosovo and Northern Ireland.

 Dozier and her CBS News team were hit by a car bombing in Iraq in 2006.
 Her memoir Breathing the Fire: Fighting to Survive and Get Back to the Fight, recounts the loss of cameraman Paul Douglas and soundman James Brolan when the bomb tore threw the army foot patrol they were following, and her 3 month-long fight to recover and return to her job overseas.

-Born in Hawaii, Dozier graduated from Wellesley College with a Bachelor of Arts in Political Anthropology/Human Rights and Spanish, and earned a Masters of Foreign Affairs/Middle East at the University of Virginia.
+Born in Hawaii, Dozier graduated from Wellesley College, and earned a Masters of Foreign Affairs at the University of Virginia.
 She is a member of the Council on Foreign Relations.

-She is a recipient of multiple awards including the Peabody Award, many Edward R. Murrow Awards, and she was the first woman journalist recognized by the National Medal of Honor Society for her coverage of Iraq.
+She is a recipient of the Peabody Award, several Edward R. Murrow Awards, and she was the first woman journalist recognized by the National Medal of Honor Society for her coverage of Iraq.

 BOOK EVENT BIO

 Kim Dozier is honored to call herself not a wounded warrior, but one who was wounded with warriors, and not a victim, but a survivor who is stronger and more resilient for the experience.

-While covering the Iraq war in 2006, she and her team were following an army foot patrol that was hit by a car bomb, and turned the attack, rescue and recovery into "Breathing the Fire: Fighting to survive and get back to the fight."
-The book is a tribute to the troops lost that day, and those that fought to rescue them - and the medical teams that helped put the survivors back together.
+While covering the Iraq war in 2006, she and her team were following an army foot patrol that was hit by a car bomb.
+She turned the attack, rescue and recovery into "Breathing the Fire: Fighting to survive and get back to the fight."